 Across from the Native Plant Garden entrance

-Hawks, owls, and falcons deftly swoop through the air, alert for prey.
-Their unique design and deadly weapons place them on top of the food chain.
+The unique design and deadly weapons of birds of prey place them on top of the food chain.
 Learn how to identify these birds while gaining a greater understanding about their adaptations and habitats.

 Volunteers for Wildlife